What you need to know about patents

 Yet, claims cannot to be interpreted in a vacuum.
 Although claims define the invention, the scope of the claimed invention is not always clear from reading the plain language of the claim.
-Claim interpretation can be difficult; a proper analysis is done by reading the claims in the context of the specification and in the context of the “prosecution history” (the back and forth negotiations between the patent applicant and the patent office regarding the claim language).
-In the case above, for example, several terms in the claims (e.g., “cereal plants”, ” embryogenic callus”, and “enzyme that degrades cell walls”) are unclear without additional insight hopefully provided by the specification and prosecution history.
+Claim interpretation can be difficult; a proper analysis is done by reading the claims in the context of the specification and in the context of the “prosecution history” (the back and forth communications between the patent applicant and the patent office regarding the claim language).

-Claims in this white paper and the claims written in “plain English” were analyzed from the plain language and the specification.
+Claims in this report were analyzed by looking at the language of the claims themselves and the specification.
 The prosecution history was not examined.
 Thus, scope of the claimed inventions may not have always been precisely determined.

 During the application process, patent specifications are published 18 months after the earliest filing.
 The publications contain the claims as filed.
 Sometimes the claims are written much more broadly than is actually patentable.
 As the application is examined by a patent office and claim language negotiated, the claims may shrink in scope.
 In contrast, the specification of a granted patent will usually be the same as when filed; new matter is not allowed to be added to the text after it is filed.

 Because the claims in an application are what the applicant hopes for and not what she will necessarily receive, it is important to know whether you are looking at a granted patent or a patent application.